 Have you ever given a child a package or present and discovered that the box itself and the wrapping becomes the focus of play rather than the contents?
 The box is such a simple construct and yet, united with imagination and creativity, it can drive very sophisticated thinking.

-When they were young, my sons, now in college, spent hours gleefully building with wooden blocks, cardboard boxes or any other materials at hand.
-Their building became a platform for them to test their ideas or apply what they were learning elsewhere.
-Central to all the games and transformations they devised with these simple items, besides the absolute joy of the activity, was the development of critical thinking skills.
+When they were young, my sons, (Galloway class of ’13, USMA class of ’17 and Galloway class of ’15 and NYU class of ’19) spent hours gleefully building with wooden blocks, cardboard boxes or any other materials at hand.
+Building became their platform to test ideas or apply what they were learning elsewhere.
+Central to all the games and transformations they devised with these simple items was the absolute joy of the activity, and the development of critical thinking skills.

 Too often, in schools, learning facts and skills takes precedence over curiosity and creativity.
 At Galloway, we respect childhood and take it very seriously.
 After all, it is during this period that students become learners, thinkers, and doers.
 We encourage students to explore, inquire, play, and discover.
 We truly believe that play is both the work and language of children.

 We understand children grow confident by developing useful skills and knowledge, by engaging and collaborating with others, and by creative problem solving.
 We find value in each child and we understand his/her contribution to the world depends on the experiences, opportunities and relationships that begin with simple acts like turning a box into something else.

 Galloway students are fortunate to attend a school where boxes are seen as possibilities instead of containers to sort or isolate or mask one’s views and perspectives.
 Curious?
 Please join us in opening boxes, learning from their contents and using them to build minds with unlimited capacities.Polly Williams

 Warning to Children

 You live, you think of things like this

 Blocks of slate enclosing dappled